annastep19/WSBPRISMPrediction/README.md

   ![1](/imgs/7.png)
   ![2](/imgs/8.png)

 > Note: there are results for a few uncertainties: Decay Pipe Radius, Horn Current, Horn Water Layer Thickness, Proton Beam Radius.
-For a whole list of uncertainties see Pierce's directories.
+For a whole list of uncertainties see Pierce Weatherly's directories.

 ### 1.1 One dimensional plots
 To make one dimensional ratio plots of numu fluxes in FHC and RHC modes for each focusing uncertainty at a particular position